 In August 2020 Valeura articulated a clear strategy to add value for shareholders.

 The Company committed to maximise the value of its conventional gas production business, and its efforts have culminated in a decision to sell the asset, effective July 1, 2020 for headline cash consideration of US$15.5 million, with additional upside consideration via royalty payments in the amount of US$1.0 – US$2.5 million over a five -year period.
 The transaction closed in Q2 2021.

 The Company is continuing with appraisal of the deep, tight gas play, and has integrated all learnings to date from drilling and testing deep gas appraisal wells.
 This has yielded a forward programme targeting “sweet spots” in the play where the best quality reservoir occurs at depths which offer optimal fluid and flow characteristics, namely, the dry gas window.
-The Company has selected several well locations for the next phase of appraisal drilling.
-A process, supported by Stellar Energy Advisors, is underway to secure an additional partner to participate in the play, before committing substantial capital to the play.
+The Company intends to secure an additional partner to participate in the play, before committing substantial capital to the play.

 In April 2022, Valeura announced that it had entered into agreements to acquire various shallow water assets, offshore Gulf of Thailand, effective January 1, 2022.
 The assets include a near-term production opportunity at the Wassana oil field (89% operated interest) and a near/medium-term development project at the Rossukon oil field (43% operated interest).
 The acquisition closed on June 15, 2022.